ksw0306/guided-tts-demo/index.md

 ### Generalization to Diverse Datasets

-Guided-TTS does NOT use any transcript of untranscribed datasets.
+Guided-TTS does NOT use any transcript of untranscribed datasets. <br>
 Grad-TTS-ASR: Grad-TTS trained on paired dataset with ASR generated transcript.

-1. Untranscribed speech data: LJSpeech
+#### 1. Untranscribed speech data: LJSpeech

 Transcript: Nor did the methods by which they were perpetrated greatly vary from those in times past.
 <table>